 - To monitor and evaluate clean water and low carbon technologies.

-- To assess barriers and opportunities to implementing technologies.
+- To assess implementation barriers and opportunities.

-- To develop tools, guidelines and policies.
+- To develop supporting tools, guidelines and policies.

 Key Focus Areas